 A polling station in Bengaluru, formerly known as Bangalore, during the 2009 elections in India.
 Photo credit: Wikimedia/Al Jazeera English/Nilanjan Chowdhury (CC BY-SA 2.0)

 Freedom House Rating

-Free (except for Indian Kashmir, which is rated Not Free)
+Partly Free, downgraded from Free in 2021 (except for Indian Kashmir, which is rated Not Free)

 Federal Parliamentary Republic